cap-js/docs/java/cds-data.md

     ]
   ```

-+ When book title is changed from one value to the other, the method `changed()` is called once with both `Path` instances representing a book (with old and new state, including the title), element `title` is available as an instance of `CdsElement`, the new and old value of the title are available as `newValue` and `oldValue`.
++ When book title is changed from one value to the other, the method `changed()` is called once with both `Path` instances representing a book images, element `title` is available as an instance of `CdsElement`, the new and old value of the title are available as `newValue` and `oldValue`.

   New image of the data is:
   ```json